The Inspirational Father of Modern Science in England?

 inheritance of 40.00 pounds to Robert.
 1

 (*Added Dec.
-2011.
-See footnote on incorrect citations stating that his father hanged himself.)
+2011 and Sept.
+2013.
+See footnotes on incorrect citations stating that his father hanged himself and that Robert Hooke had smallpox as a child.)

 It is possibly an early sign of his intelligence that Robert was able to combat both emotional and physical scarring,